 The museum is tucked away in the middle of a residential district a few miles north of Long Beach.
 Housed in a turn-of-the-century railway depot, the little museum is the cornerstone of a community park.

-A small but interesting collection of rolling stock is on the property including a Union Pacific caboose, Santa Fe caboose, boxcar, oil tank car, and the pride of the museum a 1902 Baldwin steam locomotive.
+A small but interesting collection of rolling stock is on the property, including a Union Pacific caboose, Santa Fe caboose, boxcar, oil tank car, and the museum’s pride, a 1902 Baldwin steam locomotive.

-Across the street from the museum is a small park with a couple of train cars and picnic tables.
-Future plans including a new building that will allow the museum to showcase railroad artifacts that are now in storage.
+Across the street from the museum is a small park with a couple of train cars and picnic tables—plans including a new building that will allow the museum to showcase railroad artifacts now in storage.

 The museum also hosts special events, school tours, and birthday parties on site.

 2137 West 250th Street, Lomita, CA 90717 – Hours: Thursday — Sunday 10 a.m. – 5 p.m Closed on Holidays.
 Museum Website Phone (310) 326-6255

 Entrance to the museum is only a couple of dollars and helps with the cost of upkeep.
 If you are a railfan or have children that train crazy, then the Lomita Railroad Museum is well worth a look.